 Dogma is the Greek word for "tenet", as in something held to be firmly established – the etymological roots of "dogma" mean "accepted", and those of "tenet" mean "held" – and by saying I am against it, I mean basically that I am against ever uncritically taking "because X said so" as a justification for anything, no matter who the X is, or what it is they've said.

-I mean only that I am against assertions – statements not merely to the effect that one is of some opinion oneself, but that it is the correct opinion, that everyone should adopt – that are made arbitrarily; not for any reason, not "because of..." anything, but "just because"; assertions that some claim is true because it just is, with no further justification to back that claim up.
+In other words I am against assertions that are made arbitrarily; not for any reason, not "because of..." anything, but "just because"; assertions that some claim is true because it just is, with no further justification to back that claim up.
 I am against assertions put forth as beyond question, for if they needed no justification to stand then there could be no room to doubt them.

 In short, I am against supposing that there are any such things as unquestionable answers.

 I object to dogmatism thus defined on pragmatic grounds, as explained previously in my essay on commensurablism.
 As I have said, and will elaborate in my essay against cynicism, I think it is fine and even unavoidable that we pick our initial opinions arbitrarily, for no good reason.
 But when we do, we then have a very high chance of those initial opinions just happening to be wrong.
 If we go on to hold those arbitrary opinions (that we just happened into for no solid reason) to be above question, which is the defining characteristic of dogmatism as I mean it here, then we will never change away from those wrong opinions, and will remain wrong forever.